LassoSoft/LassoGuide/lasso_guide_source/getstart/beginners/using-web-request.rst

 server.
 The server puts together a response and sends it back.

-To build interactive web applications, Lasso gives programmers the ability to inspect the request being made using the ``web_request`` object.
+To build interactive web applications, Lasso gives programmers the ability to inspect the request being made using the `web_request` object.
 In this tutorial, we'll explore using and inspecting query parameters.

 .. note::
-   For a list and description of all the methods of the ``web_request`` object that can be used to examine client requests, search the Lasso Reference for "web_request".
+   For a list and description of all the methods of the `web_request` object that can be used to examine client requests, see the table :ref:`requests-responses-variable-methods`.

 What Are Query Parameters?